Northern Qi: Arts

 Left image: Northern Qi jar with Central Asian (probably Sogdian) dancer and musicians, from a tomb at Anyang, 575.

 Middle image: Earthenware jar with Central Asian face, Northern Qi 550-577.

 Right image: Northern Qi earthenware with multicultural (Egyptian, Greek, Eurasian) motifs, 550-577.

 Northern Qi ceramics mark a revival of Chinese ceramic art, following the disastrous invasions and the social chaos of the 4th century.
 Northern Qi tombs have revealed some beautiful artifacts, such as porcelain with splashed green designs, previously thought to have been developed under the Tang dynasty.

 Markedly unique from earlier depictions of the Buddha, Northern Qi statues tend to be smaller, around three feet tall, and columnar in shape.

 Northern Qi Bodhisattva, Changzi-xian, Shanxi, dated 552.

 A jar has been found in a Northern Qi tomb, which was closed in 576, and is considered as a precursor of the Tang Sancai style of ceramics.

 Also, brown glazed wares designed with Sasanian-style figures have been found in these tombs.
 These works suggest a strong cosmopolitanism and intense exchanges with Western Asia, which are also visible in metalworks and relief sculptures across China during this period.
 Cosmopolitanism was therefore already current during the Northern Qi period in the 6th century, even before the advent of the notoriously cosmopolitan Tang dynasty, and was often associated with Buddhism.

+Cave temples and Buddhist sculpture

+Buddhist sculpture reached a stylistic peak during the Northern Qi dynasty, transitioning from the stylized, linear drapery of the Northern Wei toward a more rounded, cylindrical bodily form with thin, clinging garments influenced by Indian Gupta-period styles.
+The imperial court sponsored major rock-cut cave temples and monastic sculptural centers across its territories: